MicrosoftDocs/windows-itpro-docs/education/windows/teacher-get-minecraft.md

 ## Try Minecraft: Education Edition for Free

 Minecraft: Education Edition is available for anyone to try for free!
-The free trial is fully-functional but limited by the number of logins (25 for teachers and 10 for students) before a paid license will be required to continue playing.
+The free trial is fully functional but limited by the number of logins (25 for teachers and 10 for students) before a paid license will be required to continue playing.

 To learn more and get started, go to https://education.minecraft.net/ and select **GET STARTED**.